ClickCease

 potentially defective Takata airbag inflators.

-Several automakers including Subaru, Tesla, BMW, Volkswagen, Daimler Vans, Mercedes and Ferrari, are issuing an auto defect recall for about 1.7 million vehicles to replace potentially deadly airbag inflators manufactured by Takata Corporation.
+Several automakers, including Subaru, Tesla, BMW, Volkswagen, Daimler, Vans, Mercedes, and Ferrari, are issuing an auto defect recall for about 1.7 million vehicles to replace potentially deadly airbag inflators manufactured by Takata Corporation.
 According to an Associated Press news report, the inflators can send shrapnel flying into drivers and passengers.
 So far, at least 23 people have died from the problem worldwide and hundreds more were injured.

 Which Vehicles Have Been Recalled?

 As part of this latest round of Takata airbag recalls, Subaru is recalling 826,144 vehicles including its popular Forester, Outback and Legacy models from 2010 to 2014.
 Mercedes is recalling 288,779 vehicles from the 2010 to 2017 model years.
-Volkswagen is recalling 119,394 Audi and Passat vehicles from the 2015 to 2017 model years.
+Volkswagen recalls 119,394 Audi and Passat vehicles from the 2015 to 2017 model years.
 And BMW is recalling 266,044 vehicles from the 2000 to 2004 model years and the 2007 to 2015 model years.

 Auto Product Liability Issues